 Those who join our Nursery and Reception classes benefit from broad and enriching experiences related to the world around them.
 Their busy ‘hands-on’ days are filled with learning activities, outings and visiting experts, together with the all-important opportunities for play and developing friendships.
 The foundations for literacy and numeracy are laid and creativity is encouraged.

 The curriculum for the Under 5’s centres around the seven areas of learning.
 These are made up of three prime areas which are communication and language, physical development and personal, social and emotional development and the four specific areas: literacy, mathematics, understanding the world and expressive art and design.
 The well-planned activities covering all these areas ensure that pupils make very good progress in a happy well-balanced way.
-We use ‘Tapestry’, an online learning journal which is shared with parents.
+We use ‘Seesaw’, an online learning journal which is shared with parents.

 Subjects studied in years 1-6